TNRC Countering Environmental Corruption Practitioners Forum

 Land Corruption

 Land corruption is the abuse of entrusted power for private gain in land administration and management.
-This blog post outlines key issues and approaches discussed in 2023 meetings of the Countering Environmental Corruption Practitioners Forum Land Corruption Working Group.
+Meetings of this working group are chaired by staff from Transparency International (TI) and World Wildlife Fund (WWF) and are open to any professional in the Countering Environmental Crime Practitioners Forum who seeks to target land corruption.

 Follow-the-Money & Financial Investigations